15% Lower Rates Than Banks*

 CPI Inflation Update

-Statistics Canada’s latest inflation data, released on August 20th, showed the Consumer Price Index (CPI) rose 2.5% year-over-year in July, down from 2.7% in June.
-This month’s slowdown is attributed to slower year-over-year growth in travel tours, passenger vehicles and electricity.
+Statistics Canada’s latest inflation data, released on January 21st, showed the Consumer Price Index (CPI) rose 1.8% year-over-year in December, down from 1.9% in November.
+This month’s slowdown is attributed to slower price growth in items affected by the temporary GST/HST break.
+Food purchased from restaurants and alcoholic beverages purchased from stores contributed the most to this month’s deceleration.

-Shelter prices continued to be a more significant driver of inflation in July, up 5.7%, down from the 6.2% recorded for June.
+Shelter prices continued to be a more significant driver of inflation in December, up 4.5%, down from the 4.6% recorded in November.
 Higher interest rates are impacting Canadians’ spending patterns, as they are now spending less on discretionary items and delaying big-ticket purchases.
-This may be contributing to lower demand as prices for durable goods fell 1.7% in July.

 *Most Recent Prime Rate Shown